Yang-BoBo/BoYang/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greetings!
-I’m Bo Yang, a MSc student specializing in Electrical Engineering.
+I’m Bo Yang.
 My research interests are primarily focused on Deep Learning for audio and speech related challenges, computer vision, and signal processing.
 Presently, I am gaining research experience as an intern at NXP within the RAISE project.
 My MSc thesis centers around the optimization of the innovative Complex-Real Value Neural Network (CRVNN) developed by NXP.
 My primary focus lies within the realm of autoML, particularly in areas such as Hyperparameter Optimization (HPO) and Neural Architecture Search (NAS).
 I leverage autoML frameworks like Optuna to enhance both the architecture and other hyperparameters of the CRVNN.
 Then use optimized NN to do audio related application such as speech enhancement.
-We are at an AI carnival, a transformative era akin to the advent of steam engines and electricity, reshaping the fabric of human society.
-My aspiration is not to stand on the sidelines but to actively engage as a participant in this dynamic celebration.
-That’s why I am actively seeking a PhD position.
+I just finished my MSc defense and graduated with a Cum Laude in TU/e.
+Currently I'm looking PhD positions.

 # 🔥 News
+- *2024.08*: &nbsp;🎉🎉 I graduate from TU/e with Cum Laude.
+And was offered a system engineer position in NXP CTO group.
 - *2023.12*: &nbsp;🎉🎉 I will be an intern at **[NXP](https://www.nxp.com/)** for 9 months, supervised by Prof. [Ronald Aarts(TU/e)](https://scholar.google.com/citations?user=4YkmIdIAAAAJ) and Prof. [Frans Widdershoven(Tud)](https://scholar.google.com/citations?user=hjoNDEcAAAAJ)
 - *2023.07*: &nbsp;🎉🎉 I will be an intern at **[IMEC](https://www.imec.be/nl)** for 5 months, supervised by Dr. [Alireza Sheikh(IMEC)](https://scholar.google.com/citations?user=cFi3oTsAAAAJ) and Prof. [Hamdi Joudeh(TU/e)](https://www.tue.nl/en/research/researchers/hamdi-joudeh/)
 - *2022.09*: &nbsp;🎉🎉 I started my master's study at TU/e in Electrical Engineering (Signal Processing System).